 All the things you should do for fall but never remember to do.
-A complete list of the tasks you need to do to get ready for fall.
-Like replacing your weather stripping and eating pie!
+A complete fall checklist of the tasks you need to before winter hits.
+Like cleaning gutters and eating pie!

-The first day that I wear flannel pyjamas to bed marks the official start of fall for me.
-The next day the fluffy blanket for the sofa comes out, I stop shaving my legs and I start my annual thumbs exercises so in a couple of weeks I’m can quickly scroll past all the perfect-families-in-matching-plaid-picking-apples photos on Instagram.
+The first day that I wear flannel pajamas to bed marks the official start of fall for me.
+The next day the fluffy blanket for the sofa comes out, I stop shaving my legs and I start my annual thumbs exercises so in a couple of weeks I'm can quickly scroll past all the perfect-families-in-matching-plaid-picking-apples reels on Instagram.

 Since I just lit a pumpkin spice candle I'm going to assume it is indeed fall.
 YAY FALL!!
 Every season is my favourite season when I'm at the start of it.
 So hello fall ... you're my favourite.